cyb3rplis/typewalk/README.md

 # typewalk
-List all files (recursively) in a directory
+List and count all file types (recursively) in a directory

 ## Usage: